hazaarlabs/hazaar-mvc/docs/src/docs/concepts/lifecycle.md

 ## Standard Request Lifecycle

-Below is a diagram of the standard request lifecycle in Hazaar MVC.
+Below is a diagram of the standard request lifecycle in Hazaar.
 This diagram shows the various stages of the request lifecycle and demonstrates the linear flow of the request through the application.

 ```mermaid
 ---